Akhildas2/SQL/PostgreSQL/dataType.md

 # Data Types

-PostgreSQL supports a wide range of data types, which can be categorized into several groups.
+SQL supports a wide range of data types, which can be categorized into several groups.
 Below are some of the most commonly used data types along with examples of how they are used.

 ## Numeric Types